PereViader/ManualDi/README.md

     }
 }
 ```
-The result of calling the Bind is `TypeBinding<T, Y>`.
-This type provides several extension methods to define the exact behaviour of the binding.
+The result of calling the Bind with generic arguments is a `TypeBinding<T, Y>`.
+This type provides several extension used to define the exact behaviour of the binding.
 By convention, you should call methods in the following order.

 ```csharp